pingcap/tidb/.github/ISSUE_TEMPLATE/performance-question.md

     - provide the `EXPLAIN` result of the compared database.
 For mysql, `EXPLAIN format=json`'s result will be more helpful.
     - other information that you think it's useful to distinguish the property of this SQL.

+- If it's not about a specific SQL query, e.g. the benchmark result you got by yourself is not expected.
+Could you please
+    - show us your cluster's topology architecture
+    - a simple description of you workload